tamasmajer/note-box/README.md

 # NoteBox Markup

-A simple text markup for personal notes and journals.
+The simplest text markup for personal notes and journals.

 Just write, then use brackets to highlight, add dates, tags, etc.